programmfabrik/easydb-documentation/en/webfrontend/datamanagement/features/plugins/plugins.md

 ## <a name="falconio"> </a> Falcon.io

 Records can be exported from easydb to Falcon.io.
 In Falcon.io they appear in the content pool and can be used from there as usual.
-Instructions for installing and using the Falcon.io plugin can be found on [GitHub](https://github.com/programfabrik/easydb-falconio-plugin).

-After the installation, a [Falcon.io transport](../../features/export/export.html#transport) can be created via the [Exporter](../../features/export/export.html).
-Only image files are sent.
-Therefore, for changes to the record in easydb, the following applies to Falcon.io.
+After the installation, a Falcon.io transport can be sent from the easydb asset browser or from the list view.
+Whe the Falcon.io plugin is active, simply right click a record, or multiple records, and select 'Send to Falcon.io'.